mkitt/dotfiles/Readme.md

 # dotfiles
 My personal dotfiles for macOS.
+Tuned to work with Apple's Terminal.app

 &hearts; the Vim.